Friday, 11 October 2019

 While working on articles about John Buchan's books, I was reminded of some characters and scenes from one of Violet Needham’s books.
 I decided to take another look at Pandora of Parrham Royal (1951), which I last read many years ago.

-I bought a copy online and found the material that I vaguely remembered.
-In the light of what I have since learned about unseen influences, it seems much more significant now than it did at the time.
+I bought a copy online and renewed my acquaintance with the material that I vaguely remembered.
+In the light of what I have since learned about unseen influences, parts of the book seem much more significant now than they did when I first read it.

 Pandora of Parrham Royal may not be one of Violet Needham’s best books when it comes to the characters and storyline - I much prefer the Stormy Petrel series - but it has inspired an article because it has some elements in common with John Buchan's books and it provides yet another example of someone who uses occult powers to get what they want.